What is an NVQ

 If you look for an NVQ that’s OSAT (On Site Assessment and Training), then no, you won’t have to attend college or go to classes.
 Assessors will visit you in the workplace and assess your skills, so you don’t need to book time off.

 Do I need any previous qualifications?

 You don’t any need specific qualifications such as GCSEs, City and Guilds to get an NVQ, all you need to do is prove tiling competence in a place of work.
-Your assessor will be able to advise which level will suit your specific needs, and most people will start at level 2 which is industry standard.
+Your assessor will be able to advise which level will suit your specific needs, and most people will start at Level 2 which is the industry standard.

 Can I retake units?